QuokkaStake/ansible/README.md

-# ansible-cosmos
+# ansible

-This is a set of playbooks I use to bootstrap a fullnode.
+This is a set of playbooks we use to bootstrap everything.

 ## Things to consider